-The Master's in Technical Education consists of three study profiles:
+The Master's in Technical Education consists of two study profiles:

 Study profile A is primarily intended for students who already have a Bachelor’s degree in technical education or a structurally similar study program and now seek to become vocational school teachers.
 Still, this degree opens up fields of activity in vocational training in business and vocational education research.